opengeolab/CA_LCZ_exercise_docs/source/cop_climate.rst

 .. note::

-   In the hands-on exercise, you will download air temperature data from the CDS for the city of Milan and you will learn how to manipulate them with QGIS.
+   In the hands-on exercise, you will download air temperature data from the CDS for the city of Milan and you will learn how to manipulate them in QGIS.

 ..
 [1] *Thépaut, J. N., Dee, D., Engelen, R., & Pinty, B. (2018).
 The Copernicus Programme and its Climate Change Service.
 In: IEEE International Geoscience and Remote Sensing Symposium 2018, 1591-1593.*